-On the far right sits regular, poured concrete.
+On the other side, you have regular, poured concrete.
 It is affordable and practical, but not as aesthetically attractive.

-Stamped concrete is aptly named.
-It’s concrete that is stamped with texture and design.
+Stamped concrete is concrete that's been stamped with texture and design.
 Stamped concrete can be made to look like wood, stone, tile, slate, and other items.
 It can look pretty realistic, too!